sysdig-workshops/gcp-workshops-resources/README.md

-# AWS-workshops
+# GCP-workshops
-Resources for AWS workshops
+Resources for GCP workshops